mrocklin/blog/_posts/work/2014-09-01-Blaze-HMDA.md

 More Complex Computation
 ------------------------

-Now that we can more cleary see what's going on lets ask a simple
+Now that we can more cleary see what's going on let's ask a simple
 question:

 *How many times does each action occur in the state of New York?*